-ART 434 BUSINESS OF ART credit 3 hr.
+ART 434 BUSINESS OF ART

 This course focuses on the development of a professional portfolio.
 This course also covers preparation of an artist's résumé, professional standards and practices, basic business procedures, legal issues, and self- promotion.
 Prerequisite: graduating Art seniors.